MTawhid7/creative-catalyst-engine/WORKFLOW_GUIDE.md

 -   **`feature` branches (e.g., `feat/add-new-model`):** Temporary "drafts" where all new work happens.
 They are created locally and deleted after being merged.
 -   **`main` branch:** The primary integration branch.
 It represents the latest, stable, development-ready version of the project. **Direct pushes to this branch are forbidden by process.**
--   **`release` branch:** A highly stable branch that represents the "shippable" or "production-ready" version of the code.
+-   **`release` branch:** A highly stable branch that is a "snapshot" of `main` at a specific point in time.
+It represents the "shippable" or "production-ready" version of the code.

 ---